Cloak and Dagger (characters): Cloak

 Tyrone Johnson acquired D'Spayre's Dark Form, which gave him the ability to create an aperture into the Darkforce Dimension and to dispatch people into the dimension.
-He also gained the abilities of intangibility and the teleportation of himself and others through the Darkforce Dimension.
-"Marvel's Cloak and Dagger TV Show Explained: Who Are These Heroes?"
+He also gained the abilities of intangibility and the teleportation of himself and others through the Darkforce.
 People enveloped by Cloak's darkness feel numbing cold and experience terrifying visions of their own greatest fears and nightmares.
 Prolonged exposure to the darkness can drive people insane.
-Cloak can teleport by entering the Darkforce Dimension, moving a short distance within it and emerging back on Earth a great distance from his point of origin.
+Cloak can teleport by entering the Darkforce, moving a short distance within it and emerging back on Earth a great distance from his point of origin.
 A span of miles on Earth can be traversed in only a few steps via shortcuts through the Darkforce.
 As Cloak, Tyrone is usually intangible, though he can solidify through an act of will, or by absorbing enough "light" to saturate his form temporarily.
 Cloak feels a constant hunger which can only be assuaged by feeding either on light projected by Dagger or on light consumed from victims dispatched to the dimension of darkness.
 He later develops better control of his hunger.
 In addition, he can mentally see the fears of certain people he touches.